-Ubuntu Camp is an intimate, seasonal camp that moves with the Great Wildebeest Migration across the Serengeti to optimize the best wildlife experiences throughout the year.
-Like its sister camp Olakira, it is designed to give guests an authentic African bush experience amid down-to-earth, hospitable comfort.
+Ubuntu Camp on the Serengeti is an intimate, seasonal camp that moves with the Great Wildebeest Migration across the Serengeti to optimize the best wildlife experiences throughout the year.
+Like its sister camp Olakira, this luxury Tanzania safari camp is designed to give guests an authentic African bush experience amid down-to-earth, hospitable comfort.

 Ubuntu Camp is run by an excellent team of friendly Tanzanians, each of whom impart their generous hospitality, culinary prowess, and relaxed manner to the guest experience.
 The main canvas-floored communal tent spills into the surrounding wilderness, offering up never-ending views of the African horizon and a soothing ambience for enjoying board games and choice beverages while connecting with the surrounding nature.
 Every evening, guests congregate around the crackling fire pit for a bit of socialization and reflection on the day’s adventures, afterward heading into the Africa-infused dining room for dinner under the Serengeti stars.
 Meals at Ubuntu Camp are imaginative and substantial, from lavish lunch buffets full of fresh produce to multi-course supper feasts, a surprising treat in the middle of the wilderness.